xiix0/scam/README.md

-You will be surrounded by luxury.
+You're working under a slight handicap.
+You happen to be human.